wrkzcoin/testing-lab/README.md

 new size from zlib: 24652 bytes. zstd level 9 compress for 50000 times. completed compression zstd 50000 steps.
-Took 60s new size from zlib: 23283 bytes. zlib decompress for 50000 times. completed decompress zlib 50000 steps.
+Took 60s new size from zstd: 23283 bytes. zlib decompress for 50000 times. completed decompress zlib 50000 steps.
 Took 13s zstd decompress for 50000 times.